Yingtong-Z/Indego_shared_bike_project/README.md

 ## 5. Classification Models

 In this session, we will predict whether a trip will be above average duration or not using classification models.
-Models will be trained using Apache Spark ML, a powerful distributed machine learning library.
+Models will be trained using **Apache Spark ML**, a powerful distributed machine learning library.
 The reasons why we chose Spark ML are: 1) we are analyzing "big" data that requires heavy iterative computations on large dataset with around 92,0000 entries of data; 2) standard ML library such as Sklearn are slow in running, especially when running tree models; 3) distribute the computation into multiple machines instead of using one single high-end machine, which is extremely friendly to notebook running in a laptop with less computation capacity.

 ### 5.1	Model Selections
-In terms of model selections, we will first use traditional binary prediction model – logistic regression.
-The reason why we select logistic model is that it include regularization via L1/L2 penalty.
+In terms of model selections, we will first use traditional binary prediction model – **logistic regression**.
+The reason why we select logistic model is that it includes regularization via L1/L2 penalty.
 L1/Lasso regularization can perform feature selection by shrinking the unimportant features to zero while L2/Ridge helps prevent overfitting by forcing weights to be small, but not making them exactly 0.
-The Elastic Net is a combination of L1/L2 regularization that seeks to balance two penalties by giving each a weight.
-So we will train four logistic models: model without any regularization, model with L1 regularization, model with L2 regularization and model with Elastic Net regularization to see which model performs the best.
+The Elastic Net is a combination of L1/L2 regularization that seeks to balance two penalties by giving each a weight. **So we will train four logistic models: model without any regularization, model with L1 regularization, model with L2 regularization and model with Elastic Net regularization to see which model performs the best.**

-Then we also include a random forest tree model, a popular and robust ensemble tree method which work really well with most classification problem, and a Principal Component Analysis (PCA) to reduce the dimensions of the data and fit the lower dimensional data into logistic regression again.
+Then we also include a **random forest tree model**, a popular and robust ensemble tree method which work really well with most classification problem, and a **Principal Component Analysis (PCA)** to reduce the dimensions of the data and fit the lower dimensional data into logistic regression again.

 ### 5.2	Hyperparameters Tunning
-After training multiple classification models, we found that among the logistic regression models (with and without regularizations), random forest tree model, PCA model, logistic regression models yield better performance compared to others.
+After training multiple classification models, we found that among the logistic regression models (with and without regularizations), random forest tree model, PCA model, **logistic regression models yield better performance compared to others.**
 So next step we want to tune the hyperparameters of the logistic regression model to see whether it can improve the performance.
 For the purpose of hyperparameter tuning we will consider using K-fold validation of 5 folds to tune the following parameters
   -	regParam :[0.01, 0.5, 2.0]
   -	lasticNetParam: [0, 1]